-The shift in net sales among the Company's reportable operating segments during the first half of 2011 was primarily due an \$11.7 million increase in sales of a product line within the modules product group which is manufactured in China but sold to third parties in North America.
-In addition, the Cinch acquisition brought in an additional \$8.8 million in sales during Bel's first half of 2011 as compared to the first half of 2010, primarily in the North America operating segment and to a lesser extent in the Europe operating segment.
-The Company recorded \$3.2 million in litigation charges during the second quarter of 2011, which primarily impacted the Company's Asia operating segment.
+The significant shift in the proportion of net sales between the Company's Asia and North America reportable operating segments during the nine months ended September 30, 2011 was primarily due to a \$17.4 million increase in sales of a product line within the module product group which is manufactured in China but sold to third parties in North America, and a \$26.6 million decrease in sales of magnetic products, which primarily impacted the Company's Asia segment.
+In addition, the Cinch acquisition brought in an additional \$5.5 million in sales during the nine months ended September 30, 2011 as compared to the same period of 2010, primarily in the North America operating segment and to a lesser extent in the Europe operating segment.
+The Company recorded \$0.2 million and \$3.5 million in litigation charges during the three and nine months ended September 30, 2011, respectively, which primarily impacted the Company's Asia operating segment.
 See Note 6 to the notes to condensed consolidated financial statements contained in this Quarterly Report on Form 10-Q for additional segment discussion.